LiquifyXPlusDevelopment/CommandsPlus/README.md

+## regarding upcoming update 1.2.0~
+After 1 year of no movement further, we're returning with the new promised update, to fix a lot of issues, and make sure this plugin receives its righteous and deserved treatment. any possible way to improve our experience was held due to personal project me (Ofir) and Gdalia, had been working on for a few years now.
+Do keep in mind, we're trying our best to make everything come back to life, with so much more into this plugin, and I promise you there are a lot to come. anyways best regards, ~OfirTIM.

 # About
 CommandsPlus (Commands+) is an open-source plugin made by 2 Israeli developers, to help make better quality plugins, with readable functionality, small usable API, and a continuous updating schedule to make sure it'll fit in a good spot specifically for every Spigot/Paper server.